Jonas-johansen/cisco_parser_api/readme.md

 This project uses Netmiko and ntc-templates, and all credit goes to their creators for creating such amazing projects.
 I strongly recommend checking out both Netmiko and ntc-templates before using this project.

+Please be aware: Be VERY VERY carefull using this API in production, especially with enable mode!!

 To run the API, use uvicorn, or use the provided docker image if needed.

 Example post: